SMS vs WhatsApp. Is the fight really all its chalked up to be?

 SMS vs WhatsApp

 Over time, customers and businesses alike became disgruntled with SMS.
-The movement towards WhatsApp was a product of several factors.
-From consumer behavior to the increased penetration of wireless internet availability, WhatsApp shone through the early 2010s.
+The movement toward WhatsApp was a product of several factors.
+From consumer behaviour to the increased penetration of wireless internet availability, WhatsApp shone through the early 2010s.

 For a customer, the driver of loyalty came from price, UI, and functionality.